-Another of the strongest forces unifying gallunaat thought, including the "official mind," was a preoccupation with dependency.
-Modernizers and anti-modernists alike generally assumed that Inuit would quickly surrender their attachment to traditional ways of life when they gained access to the convenience of imported material culture, abundance of processed food and the other attractions that came from interacting with a wealthy gallunaat population.
-This fear was part of a general belief in the superiority of gallunaat cultural norms, but there was a contrary fear among non-Inuit that these benefits could be withdrawn at any time, leaving some Inuit unable or unwilling to return to hunting and, therefore, dependent on social assistance.
-In the 1940s, this feeling among qallunaat expressed itself in strange debates over topics such as whether to allow Inuit to live in wooden houses.
-By the 1950s, it evolved into a profound critique of the effect of the DEW Line and the hazards of involving Inuit in short-term employment without providing opportunities for the long term.
+19 For transiency see Fried, "Settlement Types and Community Organization," p.
+97, and P. Goldring, "The Triumvirate at Pangnirtung: Career Paths and Cross-Cultural Relations, 1921-1945," unpublished paper delivered to the Canadian Historical Association annual meeting, June 1989, pp. 27-29. on social assistance.
+In the 1940s, this feeling among Qallunaat revealed itself in strange debates over topics such as whether to allow Inuit to live in wooden houses.
+By the 1950s, it evolved into a profound critique of the effect of the DEW Line and the hazards of involving Inuit in short-term employment without providing long-term opportunities.
 A prevailing fear was that the new economy was even less sustainable than the mode of production that preceded it, but that Inuit were on the point of willingly and totally abandoning the hardship of life on the land and collectively losing all knowledge or skill of how to recover that life.
-This fear was shared by both anti-modernists who thought Inuit should be banned from living closer than 20 miles from gallunaat establishments and by advocates of community development who acknowledged how hard it would be to develop the North economically at a pace that would absorb the people who were being encouraged to leave the land.
+This fear was shared by both anti-modernists who thought Inuit should be banned from living closer than 20 miles from Qallunaat establishments and by advocates of community development who acknowledged how hard it would be to develop the North economically at a pace that would absorb the people who were being encouraged to leave the land.

-It is customary to say that gallunaat had a great faith in the superiority of their own culture, or what is often called western civilization.
+It is customary to say that Qallunaat had a great faith in the superiority of their own culture, or what is often called western civilization.
 Although this attitude permeates much of the official and unofficial writing of the time, it is worth emphasizing the evidence that by 1960 this feeling fought with a fear that Inuit would not benefit from their exposure to modern, southern culture.
 At best, by 1960 the superiority was thought of as technological rather than moral.
-In Inuit Nunangat (the land, water and ice inhabited by Inuit),20 missionaries had always singled out the white man as a source of sin and exploitation, while traders and administrators were less dogmatic.
-After 1945, what gripped the gallunaat both inside and outside the contact zone was a sense that change was inevitable and would not be reversible.
+In Inuit Nunangat (the land, water, and ice inhabited by Inuit), missionaries had always singled out the white man as a source of sin and exploitation, while traders and administrators were less dogmatic.
+After 1945, what gripped the Qallunaat both inside and outside the contact zone was a sense that change was inevitable and would not be reversible.
 Speaking pessimistically in a conference session on the North in 1961, anthropologist Henry Hawthorne apologized for making a statement that he thought might be misunderstood as "an attack on the Eskimo language and sense of identity.
-The impersonal events of history have themselves constituted such an attack."21
+The impersonal events of history have themselves constituted such an attack."